doapply/knowledge/docs/databases/blockchain/solana.md

 > Web-Scale Blockchain for fast, secure, scalable, decentralized apps and marketplaces.

 Diving into [building dApps](https://hackmd.io/@ironaddicteddog/solana-starter-kit) with Solana.
 This [article](https://lu.ma/p/3nHEa7k5DABpzE6/The-Solana-Programming-Model) & [thread](https://twitter.com/ayushmenon_/status/1476294409205526534) are nice intro guides.
-[Anchor](https://book.anchor-lang.com/) is great framework.
+[Anchor](https://book.anchor-lang.com/) is best framework.

-[Proof of history: what is it good for?](https://www.shoup.net/papers/poh.pdf) is nice read too as it questions Solana's consensus mechanism.

 I buy SOL with [Binance](https://www.binance.com/en-GB) (SEPA transfer).
 You can then [stake](https://www.reddit.com/r/solana/comments/soeadc/where_are_you_staking_your_solana/) SOL in many ways including Binance or [Marinade](https://marinade.finance/app/staking).
 Marinade is neat because from staked SOL, you get mSOL token which can act like SOL but you still get staked rewards.
 Or you can put mSOL into [liquidity pool](https://marinade.finance/app/mnde) or use it with [Solend](https://solend.fi) or similar services.
 I don't find them useful though.